 - Deep pipeline with broad utility.
 We believe that the flexibility of our technology platform combined with our exclusive option rights to inlicense additional programs, give us the ability to grow our pipeline by targeting a broad set of cancer diseases. - Durable therapeutic potential.
-Preliminary interim clinical data collected from fifteen uMGMT- GBM patients following a single administration of Temferon displayed modified cells at 18 months, the last measured timepoint to date. - Designed for tumor restricted therapeutic payload delivery and release.
-The design of our transgene expression cassette is intended to restrict payload expression to the tumor microenvironment.
-The local and tumor restricted therapeutic gene deployment approach is designed to focus the pleiotropic anti-tumor activities of the selected payload, by limiting the toxic manifestation that results from standard systemic administration of the payload. - Agnostic approach.
-Our immune-gene therapy approach is designed to be a tumor-agnostic immunotherapy that does not rely on any specific target or tumor type, and we believe it could be successfully applied to a potentially broad range of cancers and immune contexts. - Solid tumors targeting.
+Preliminary interim clinical data collected from ten GBM patients following a single administration of Temferon displayed persistence of modified cells at 18 months, the last measured timepoint to date. - Tumor restricted therapeutic payload delivery and release.
+Due to the design of our transgene expression cassette, we restrict payload expression to the tumor microenvironment.
+The local and tumor restricted therapeutic gene deployment allows full exploitation of the pleiotropic anti-tumor activities of the selected payload, limiting the toxic manifestation that results from standard systemic administration of the payload. - Agnostic approach.
+Our immune-gene therapy approach is a tumor-agnostic immunotherapy since it does not rely on any specific target or tumor type, and therefore we believe it could be successfully applied to a potentially broad range of cancers and immune contexts. - Solid tumors targeting.
 Our platform has the potential to efficiently target solid tumors.
 Solid tumors are difficult to treat, even by the most novel and leading-edge technologies such as ICIs and CAR-T cells.
 Our cellular carrier, TEMs, is spontaneously and actively recruited by growing tumors and is found in several human solid tumors, irrespective of location. - Active and sustained tumor surveillance.
-Our immune-gene therapy is designed to trigger the patient's own immune response that establishes an active immune surveillance.
-Our preclinical work, which used different cancer models (B-cell acute lymphoblastic leukemia B-ALL and GBM), as well as preliminary data collected from our uMGMT-GBM patients suggests the occurrence of changes in the immune system. - Fine dose tuning.
-Our platform holds promise to fine tune the dose to be administered based on individual patient characteristics. - Preliminary data indicate that our approach is feasible and well-tolerated.
+Our immune-gene therapy triggers the patient's own immune response that establishes an active immune surveillance.
+Our preclinical work, which used different cancer models (B-cell acute lymphoblastic leukemia B-ALL and GBM), as well as preliminary data collected from our GBM patients suggests the occurrence of changes in the immune system. - Fine dose tuning.
+Our platform gives us the ability to fine tune the dose to be administered to each patient, based on the patient's own drug product characteristics (drug product's release specifications). - Preliminary data indicate that our approach is feasible and well-tolerated.
 Temferon has been well-tolerated in the limited number of patients treated to date.
 Our ex-vivo modification of the patient's own HSPCs and cryopreservation allow us to formulate the patient's drug product prior to administering the therapy. - LVV as transgene payload delivery vehicles.
 LVVs are particularly attractive for clinical applications due to their capacity to transfer large genes/payloads and their ability to efficiently transduce non-proliferating or slowly proliferating cells, such as hematopoietic stem and progenitor cells that allow a persistent gene expression in transduced cells.
-Moreover, LVVs have a potentially reduced risk of genotoxicity compared to gamma-retroviral vectors (gRV).
-A large number of patients have been treated both with other LVV gene therapy products approved for sale and with clinical-stage product candidates for rare diseases worldwide, and generally these therapies have been well tolerated.
+Moreover, LVVs have a reduced risk of genotoxicity compared to gamma-retroviral vectors (gRV).
+Ex-vivo transduction using LVVs has demonstrated a positive safety profile over the last 10 years.
+A large number of patients have been treated both with LVV gene therapy products approved for sale and with clinical-stage product candidates for rare diseases worldwide, and generally these therapies have been well tolerated.
 We believe that long-term extensive follow-up across multiple diseases, with vectors expressing different genes, demonstrates the potential safety of our LVV-based autologous ex-vivo gene therapy approach. - Applicability to a potentially large number of patients and indications.
 We believe our autologous ex-vivo gene therapy approach has broad therapeutic potential across a large number of malignancies.
 The ex-vivo transduction of HSPCs allows for the potentially long-term production of a differentiated cellular carrier loaded with the therapeutic gene and the consequent distribution of the therapeutic payload throughout multiple organs and tissues containing solid tumors.